MicrosoftDocs/azure-video-indexer/azure-video-indexer/customize-language-model-how-to.md

 Use the `id` of the files returned in the response to download the contents of the file.

-## Update a file from a Language model
+## Update a file from a language model

 The [Update Language Model File](https://api-portal.videoindexer.ai/api-details#api=Operations&operation=Update-Language-Model-file) request allows you to update the name and `enable` state of a file in a custom Language model in the specified account.